i2y/connecpy/README.md

 ```

 By default, naming follows PEP8 conventions.
 To use Google conventions, matching the output of grpc-python, add `--connecpy_opt=naming=google`.
+By default, imports are generated absolutely based on the proto package name.
+To use relative import, add `--connecpy_opt=imports=relative`.

 ### Server code (ASGI)